ConfederacyOfGaia/Gaia/dms-guide.md

 The barge city seeds a name.

 The barge city consists of three huge barges roped together.

 - The first is the living area, and has a central wide, enclosed room.
 Hagbard splits his days between this area and walking the barges.
 - The second is the family area, which is a tent city where the Zoon sleep.
 - The third is an open barge where the goods they are transporting are stored.
 This third barge has high walls, and is patrolled by Zoon warriors.
   - These warriors are Champion fighters who specialize in archery, and are proficient in Perception and Investigation.
+- Is there a fourth barge that is for transporting people or animals?

 ### Transrorters of Goods